miguelperezenciso/SeqBreed/README.md

 **IMPORTANT: All QTNs and all chip SNPs must be in the vcf/plink file, they are removed otherwise.**

-An introductory script showing **SeqBreed** can be found in jupyter notebook
+An introductory script showing **SeqBreed** functioning can be found in jupyter notebook:

 [SeqBreed_tutorial.ipynb](https://github.com/miguelperezenciso/SeqBreed/blob/master/SeqBreed_tutorial.ipynb)

-An equivalent script is in
+An equivalent script is in:

 [main.py](https://github.com/miguelperezenciso/SeqBreed/blob/master/main.py)